gkatsikas/onos/README.md

 Getting help
 ----
-Contact georgios.katsikas at ri.se if you encounter any problems with Metron.
+Contact katsikas.gp at gmail.com if you encounter any problems with Metron.

 The ONOS README is available [here][onos-readme].